kcl-ddh/kiln/docs/source/rdf.rst

 Kiln integrates Sesame into its Cocoon processing via a Sesame transformer and a set of pipelines.
 The local sitemap ``sitemaps/rdf.xmap`` can be extended with matches to generate RDF/XML and SPARQL graph queries.
-The basic operations are defined in the internal kiln sitemap ``kiln/sitemaps/sesame.xmap``.
+The basic operations are defined and described in the internal kiln sitemap ``kiln/sitemaps/sesame.xmap``.

 Upgrading Sesame
 ----------------